pombase/canto/root/docs/md/canto_admin/installation.md

 This will initialise the `canto-test` directory and will create a configuration file (`canto_deploy.yaml`) that can be customised.

-### Run the server
+### Run a test server
 Again, from the `canto` directory.

     ./script/canto_start

 ### Visit the application start page
-The application should now be running at http://localhost:5000
+The test application should now be running at http://localhost:5000